tcorodrigues/LabMate.ML/README.txt

-LabMate.AI was designed to help identifying optimized conditions for chemical reactions.
+LabMate.ML was designed to help identifying optimized conditions for chemical reactions.

 The software is written in the Python 2.7 programming language and uses the following dependencies, which should be installed: